Are Impact Wrenches Worth Buying? August 12 2022

 After getting an air compressor, I finally made the jump up to a pneumatic impact wrench.
 The main purpose of buying it was to zap off stubborn bolts, so I got a fairly large one with a high ugga dugga rating.
 I went with an Earthquake XT from Harbor Freight with a breakaway torque rating of 1700 pound feet.
 Here's my personal experience:

 1. Even an impact wrench with a high torque rating isn't as effective as a breaker bar.
 I don't know why this is, when the advertised 1700 pound feet of torque from my impact wrench is way more torque than I could ever exert on my biggest 40 inch breaker bar.
 There have been plenty of times where the impact wrench at the maximum settings couldn't budge the fastener, but a breaker bar could loosen it with no trouble.
-Axle nuts come to mind as an example as a high-torque fastener that my impact wrench just couldn't budge.
+Axle nuts come to mind as an example of a high-torque fastener that my impact wrench just couldn't budge.

 2. There are a lot of situations where a big impact wrench simply can't fit to get to the fastener.
 My big impact wrench can only reach about 30% of the fasteners I want it to.
 Swivels and extensions can help, but often they are not enough to solve the access issue.
 Air ratchets solve some of the access issues, but also don't have nearly as much torque.
 Ratchets and wrenches are often still the only option when it comes to access in tight spaces.